 We finally ended up searching the internet.
 I know, most people do this first but we didn’t.
 We really wanted to get a personal recommendation from someone we knew.

 This was exactly what we were looking for.
-It had everything we were looking for to arm us with teaching biblical sexuality.
-Now, we all know that we can learn directly out of the bible but this book had a little more details.
+It had everything we were looking for to arm us with sex in the Bible.
+Now, we all know that we can learn directly from the Bible but this book had a little more details.
 It helped us compare Biblical sex against how the world views sex.

 All the lessons are tied to scripture.
 For example, the first lesson talks about the difference between male and female and is based on Genesis 1:24-27.